penelopy/luigi-demo/README.md

 Start the first ETL
 `python mysql_etl_tasks.py StoryCount 2015-08-20-2015-08-30`

-The class 'StoryCount' requires an instance of the class 'Markers' which will generate a mark on the Marker table every time 'StoryCount' is run
+The class 'StoryCount' requires an instance of the class 'Markers' which will insert a mark in the Marker table every time 'StoryCount' is run

 ###To Do
+Building off the StoryCount create additional ETL that extract and transform data, and insert a mark in the marker table when complete.